 When does digital content become an advertisement for food?
-With media undergoing significant transformation, policymakers are facing a new challenge in fighting childhood obesity, Yandisa Ngqangashe writes.
+With media undergoing significant transformation, policymakers are facing a new challenge in fighting childhood obesity, Dr Yandisa Ngqangashe explores.

 Exposure to unhealthy food through mass media, especially food marketing, is contributing to myriad factors associated with the childhood obesity epidemic.
 In response to the mounting evidence on the harmful effects of food marketing on children’s diets, in 2010 the member states of the World Health Organization (WHO) endorsed a set of 12 recommendations for the marketing of food and non-alcoholic beverages to children.